 - Text A/B Test

 - Image A/B Test

-In comparison, Microsoft Forms only has 8 form questions, but these general questions are enough for basic questionnaires and survey forms.
-Here is a list of these choices:
+In comparison, Microsoft Forms has 8 form questions, but these general questions are enough for basic forms.
+Here is a list:

 - Insert Media (option available next to each question)

 With a few great options, we can control what we receive.
 Microsoft Forms supports the following features:

 - Enable or disable responses

 - Start and end date for accepting response

 - Shuffle questions